Maintaining positive physician referral relationships is key when it comes to the success of your healthcare practice.

 Many group practices or health networks offer resources that can help you market yourself easier.
 They can enable links to your personal website on their main hospital webpage, which sees a lot of patient traffic.
 They can distribute your business card and refer you to other providers throughout their network and throughout the community.
 Just being affiliated with a certain hospital or ACO can help get your name out.

 On the other hand, being a part of a hospital or ACO can also dilute your exposure due to you being in a saturated workplace.
-The hospital could employ many physicians with your same specialty and that can lead to competing interests.
+The hospital could employ many physicians with the same specialty and that can lead to competing interests.

 Therefore, it is always better to take the bulk of marketing into your own hands.
 Nowadays, there are a number of ways to utilize the digital space to market your healthcare practice effectively.
 Check out our Ultimate Guide to Getting More Patients Online for a detailed analysis and step-by-step instructions on how to do just this.